-Year Actions Work to create a beyond county-based definition of colonias; develop identification or database and a map of colonias including surrounding impact areas to enable accurate targeting and tracking.
-2019 • Develop and make available by Q2 end market research and/or rural housing data sets.
+Year Action IS • Work to create a beyond county-based definition of colonias; develop identification or database and a map of colonias including surrounding impact areas to enable accurate targeting and tracking.
+2019 • Develop and make available market research and/or rural housing data sets.
 Fannie Mae will define topics that (1) have meaningful impact on high-needs rural regions and (2) are chosen to work toward a solution to a problem.
 Some topics could include challenges of originating low balance loans or appraising properties in high-needs rural regions.
 This information will be made available to the public and industry stakeholders on Fannie Mae's website, through the use of targeted email campaigns, and other highly visible mechanisms.
-This activity of market research promotes transparency, educates the public and housing industry stakeholders, and provides insights and solutions to potential challenges.
-Because of known barriers such as a lack of affordable supply of down payments from potential borrowers and an aging housing stock in need of updates and renovation in high-needs rural regions, to facilitate the use of Fannie Mae single-family loan products in high-needs rural regions, Fannie Mae will review credit and/or collateral policy to identify opportunities to customize, enhance, or simplify products and such as HomeReady[®] or HomeStyle[®] Renovation and establish a test and learn approach issuing one negotiated variance to select lenders with experience in high-needs rural regions.
-By Q4 end.
-Provide technical assistance such as resources to assist lenders serving high needs rural regionsthe colonias to become approved sellers. , and fFacilitate innovativecollaborative partnerships between two lenders and interested stakeholders to establish increase availability of conventional mortgage financing in high needs rural regions the colonias - by Q4 end.
-Identify opportunities to educate the industry to widely accept the definition of "colonias" developed in 2018Work to create a beyond county-based and widely accepted definition of colonias; develop identification or database and a map of colonias including surrounding impact areas to enable accurate targeting and tracking.
-Continue to Create or expand homebuyer education or financial counseling - by Q2 end: Monitor the participants' progress towards homeownership of the two partnerships created in 2018.
-EnhanceDevelop or expand two partnerships targeting certain high-needs rural regions creating one documented business plan to reach and engage households in need of housing assistance.
-Implement an anchor institution partnership to ilncrease homeownership opportunities by identifying and engaging two potential anchor institution partners in high-needs rural regions.
-Support two partners developing scalable models to teach those living in high-needs rural regions and document best practices to reach and engage households needing financial literacy.
-Enhance and expandDevelop one test and learn service learning program model and training curriculum; analyze, assess, document, and publish quantitative data on clients served against the target outcome. • Work with the industry to promote access to appropriate types of products, resources, and financing that will help very low-, low-, and moderate-income families access appropriate financing and assistance, including third-party grants for renovations and energy and water efficiency improvements. • Engage CDFI or other mission driven lenders, identifying potential innovative homeownership, lending, or investment opportunities that have the potential to meet FHFA approval and are consistent with Fannie Mae's Charter Act.
+This activity of market research promotes transparency, educates the public and housing industry stakeholders, and provides insights and solutions to potential challenges. • Provide technical assistance such as resources to assist lenders serving high-needs rural regions to become approved sellers. • Facilitate innovative partnerships between two lenders to increase availability of conventional mortgage financing in high-needs rural regions. • Identify opportunities to educate the industry to widely accept the definition of "colonias" developed in 2018. • Continue to expand the capacity of homebuyer readiness providers, including those who provide homebuyer education, housing counseling and/or financial counseling: Provide cumulative reporting on metrics of households served to achieve homeownership of the two partnerships created in 2018.
+Create, enhance or expand two partnerships targeting certain high-needs rural regions creating one documented business plan to reach and engage households in need of housing assistance.
+Increase homeownership opportunities by identifying and engaging two potential anchor institution partners in high-needs rural regions.
+Support two partners with models to teach those living in high-needs rural regions and document best practices to reach and engage households needing financial coaching or counseling. o Enhance and expand one test and learn service-learning program model and training curriculum. • Work with the industry to promote access to appropriate types of products, resources, and financing that will help very low-, low-, and moderate-income families access appropriate financing and assistance, including third-party grants for renovations and energy and water efficiency improvements. • Expand and enhance the high-needs rural marketing campaign developed in 2018 and document measurements of success. • Engage CDFIs or other mission driven lenders to identify innovative homeownership or lending models and to identify capacity challenges that can be addressed through technical assistance.
+2020 • Analyze, assess, document, and publish results on success metrics of the work completed in 2019 with the one test and learn service-learning program model. • Support homebuyer readiness services or programs in high-needs rural regions. • Engage housing counselors in high-needs rural regions identifying capacity challenges that can be addressed through technical assistance. • Continue engaging CDFIs or other mission driven lenders identifying innovative homeownership or lending models; identify capacity challenges that can be addressed through technical assistance.